Crowdsourcing Lexical Diversity: Abstract

 \section{Abstract}

-Lexical-semantic resources (LSRs), such as online lexicons or wordnets, are fundamental for natural language processing applications.
-In many languages, however, such resources suffer from quality issues: incorrect entries, incompleteness, but also, the rarely addressed issue of bias towards the English language and Anglo-Saxon culture.
+Lexical-semantic resources (LSRs), such as online lexicons and wordnets, are fundamental to natural language processing applications as well as to fields such as linguistic anthropology and language preservation.
+In many languages, however, such resources suffer from quality issues: incorrect entries, incompleteness, but also the rarely addressed issue of bias towards the English language and Anglo-Saxon culture.
 Such bias manifests itself in the absence of concepts specific to the language or culture at hand, the presence of foreign (Anglo-Saxon) concepts, as well as in the lack of an explicit indication of untranslatability, also known as cross-lingual \emph{lexical gaps}, when a term has no equivalent in another language.
 This paper proposes a novel crowdsourcing methodology for reducing bias in LSRs.
 Crowd workers compare lexemes from two languages, focusing on domains rich in lexical diversity, such as kinship or food.
-Our LingoGap crowdsourcing tool facilitates comparisons through microtasks identifying equivalent terms, language-specific terms, and lexical gaps across languages.
+Our LingoGap crowdsourcing platform facilitates comparisons through microtasks identifying equivalent terms, language-specific terms, and lexical gaps across languages.
 We validated our method by applying it to two case studies focused on food-related terminology: (1)~English and Arabic, and (2)~Standard Indonesian and Banjarese.
 These experiments identified 2,140~lexical gaps in the first case study and 951~ in the second.
 The success of these experiments confirmed the usability of our method and tool for future large-scale lexicon enrichment tasks.